zyd5csi8/Tableau-10-Desktop-QA/README.md

 - Which of the following is a new Tableau 10 feature?
 (Subscribe others)

 - New connector in Tableau 10?
-(Web Data Connector)
+(Web Data Connector & MemSQL Names Connector)

 - What is the color of discrete Measures in Tableau?
 (Blue)